ArcBlock/forge-docs/src/sdk/python.md

 ```

  🎉 🎉Congratulations!
 You have finished the Level 2 tutorial!
 Now you should have a general sense about how to create an asset and exchange assets with Forge SDK.
 Try and create more complicated assets!

+ That's it.
+Now you are good to go on your own.
+Please let us know on [Github](https://github.com/ArcBlock/forge-python-sdk) if you have any questions or suggestions.